Traders mop up fuel cargoes before refinery repair crunch

 In the past, diesel cargoes rarely left Europe, a region that imports nearly 20 percent of its needs and which traders till recently termed a “dumping ground” for the fuel.
 But exports have surged from Europe since Hurricane Harvey.

-Gasoil stocks in independent storage in Europe’s Amsterdam-Rotterdam-Antwerp hub plummeted to three-year lows last week, falling below 2 million tonnes even as winter demand for heating fuel looms.
+Gasoil stocks in independent storage in Europe’s Amsterdam-Rotterdam-Antwerp hub held near three-year lows below 2 million tonnes this week even as winter demand for heating fuel looms.
 At that level, stocks are 42 percent lower than the 2017 high hit in May and about half the record hit last year.

-Gasoline is also heading out of Europe.
-Data from industry monitor Genscape shows 3.6 million barrels of gasoline and reformate, a component used to make the motor fuel, left Europe for China, Singapore and the Middle East in the past two months.
+Total ARA stocks also hit their lowest this year as gasoline heads out of Europe.
+Data from industry monitor Genscape shows 3.6 million tonnes of gasoline and reformate, a component used to make the motor fuel, left Europe for China, Singapore and the Middle East in the past two months.

 By some estimates shipments are at least 20 percent above the same period last year.
 Several traders said roughly 1 million barrels per day loaded in the past week alone, bound for the Middle East and Far East.